Cloud Computing 2021 (CC-MEI)

 - Hands-on 6: 11%

 Requirements for continuous evaluation is:

-Course Exam, for those students who have not benefited the continuous evaluation, will be announced during the course.
-This exam includes the evaluation of the knowledge of the entire course (practical part, theoretical part and self-learning part of homework).
-During this exam the student is not allowed to use any type of documentation.
+Course Exam, for those students who have not benefited from the continuous evaluation, will be announced during the course.
+This exam includes the evaluation of the knowledge of the entire course (practical part, theoretical part, and self-learning part of homework).
+During this exam, the student is not allowed to use any type of documentation.

 Python is the programming language of choice for the labs’ sessions of this course.
 It is assumed that the student has a basic knowledge of Python prior to starting classes.
 Also, some experience with Linux basics will be necessary.

 Class handouts and materials associated with this class can be found on the Racó (FIB intranet).

 Office: UPC Campus Nord, Modul C6.
 Room 217.
 Jordi Girona 1-3, 08034 – Barcelona